Time’s up: Key considerations for limitation periods in broker negligence claims

 Claims in contract

-Whether or not there's a written contract or terms of business agreement (TOBA), if a person or entity has appointed a broker to procure its policy of insurance, a contract will exist between the two.
+Whether or not there is a written TOBA, if a person or entity has appointed a broker to procure its policy of insurance, a contract will exist between the two.
 The Supply of Goods and Services Act 1982 implies a duty requiring the broker to exercise skill and care in the performance of its service under the contract.

-Section 5 of the Limitation Act 1980 (LA 1980) provides a claimant with 6 years from the date on which the breach of contract occurred, irrespective of whether any damage is suffered at that point and whether or not the claimant knew there was a breach.
+Pursuant to Section 5 of the Limitation Act 1980 (LA 1980), a claimant has six years from the date on which the breach of contract occurred, irrespective of whether any damage is suffered at that point and whether or not the claimant knew there was a breach.

 Claims in tort

-The broker will also assume a concurrent duty to in tort to act with reasonable skill and care.
+The broker will also assume a duty to its policyholder client to act with reasonable skill and care.
 Under Section 2 of the LA 1980, a claimant has 6 years from the date it suffered damage or financial loss as a consequence of the breach of duty.
-In essence, a claimant’s cause of action will accrue when the claimant has acquired fewer and/or less valuable rights than they should have had.
-That can be difficult to determine for the majority of professions (for example solicitors or accountants).
-However, for insurance brokers, the position is generally more straightforward to assess.
+In claims for professional negligence this can often be difficult to assess but in essence a claimant’s cause of action will accrue when the claimant has acquired fewer and/or less valuable rights than they should have had.

-In a broker context, s14A tends to be difficult for claimants because insurers are subject to an implied duty of care to pay claims within a reasonable period of time (under section 13A of the Insurance Act 2015).
-The insurer’s decision, and potentially even the imposition of a reservation of rights, tends to highlight the existence of a problem and puts the policyholder on notice that the broker has caused or contributed to the problem with the risk.
+In a broker context, the knowledge extension tends to be difficult for claimants because insurers are subject to an implied duty to pay claims within a reasonable period of time (under section 13A of the Insurance Act 2015).
+The Insurer’s decision, and potentially even the imposition of a reservation of rights, tends to highlight the existence of a problem and puts the policyholder on notice that the broker has caused or contributed to the problem with the risk.

 Claims in both contract and tort are subject to the 15-year longstop date pursuant to Section 14B.